LEVEL UP YOUR DIY-RECORDINGS AND MAKE YOUR BAND STAND OUT FROM THE CROWD

 Well, because I absolutely believe that you can record on your own and get decent, mix-ready results pretty quickly and easily, but I really don't believe that you can learn mixing and mastering in a comparably short amount of time.

 So, for those of you aspiring to become engineers, go for it and learn how to mix!
-But if you are a musician that wants quick, amazing results without all the headache, the combination of proper DIY recording and professional mixing/mastering can give you all of the benefits:
+But if you are a musician who wants quick, amazing results without all the headache, the combination of proper DIY recording and professional mixing/mastering can give you all of the benefits:

 - work on your own terms